bettyp23/Time-BasedImageDisplay/README.md

 The objective is to build a simple webpage that changes the image it displays based on the current time of day.

 ## Introduction
 This project is a simple HTML and JavaScript-based webpage that dynamically changes its displayed image based on the user's local time.
-The goal is to demonstrate how webpages can adapt content based on system time into deployment.
+The goal is to demonstrate how webpages can adapt content based on system time.

 ## Objectives
 - Build a webpage using HTML and JavaScript.